 The best Brazilian TV shows are those that really push their creativity, and Nobody’s Looking is a prime example of this.
 In a school for what are essentially guardian angels, Ulisses is the newest divine creation, and so he begins his training to protect humans and uphold strict rules of the Angelus System.
 However, he has some questions and ideas that will shake up everything.
 You’ll find strong The Good Place vibes in this one!

 Cidade de Deus / City of God

-Haunting and raw, Carandiru is a masterpiece of a Brazilian movie exploring the country’s penal system and the wasted lives that lay within it.
+Haunting and raw, Carandiru is a masterpiece.
+It’s been given a place in the hall of best Brazilian movies for its thought-provoking exploration the country’s penal system and the wasted lives that lay within it.
 The film follows a doctor who goes into horrendously overcrowded Brazilian prisons to test prisoners for HIV.
 He takes the time to listen to their life stories in the build up to the real-life Carandiru Massacre that took place in 1992.

 A Vida Invisível de Eurídice Gusmão / The Invisible Life of Eurídice Gusmão

 In terms of ratings, this is one of the best Brazilian movies in the last few years.
 The film focuses on two inseparable sisters in the 1950s whose father tore them apart to pursue different paths in life.
 One a talented pianist who made it to Europe, and the other trapped in a domestic world, we see their efforts to struggle through life alone before they can find each other again.